Medical Device Lifetime

 Medical Device Lifetime MDR and IVDR Requirements

-Annex I GSPR 6 of MDR and IVDR states that the characteristics and performance of a device should not be adversely affected to such an extent that during the medical device lifetime of the health or safety of the patient or user and, where applicable, of other persons is compromised, as indicated by the manufacturer when the device is subjected to the stresses which can occur during normal conditions of use and has been properly maintained in accordance with the manufacturer’s instructions.
+Annex I GSPR 6 of MDR and IVDR states that the characteristics and performance of a device should not be adversely affected to such an extent that during the medical device lifetime of the health or safety of the patient or user and, where applicable, of other persons is compromised, as indicated by the manufacturer when the device is subjected to the stresses which can occur during normal conditions of use and has been properly maintained by the manufacturer’s instructions.

 Annex I GSPR 18.2 of the IVDR states that devices should be sufficiently stable under the foreseen operating conditions.
 They should be appropriate to withstand stresses inherent in the foreseen working environment and to retain this resistance during the devices’ expected lifetime, subject to any inspection and maintenance requirements as indicated by the manufacturer.